scalatra/scalatra-book/src/_04_views.md

 Scalatra sets a default layout at "WEB-INF/layouts/default.xxxx" (where xxxx is one of the scalate template types).
 If you are using ssp, for instance, and you put a default.ssp file in WEB-INFO/layouts/default.ssp, it will automatically be used.
-In this case, you can simply call ssp("/index") and render with your default layout.
+In this case, you can simply call ssp("/index") and the response will render within the default layout.